datastax/python-driver/docs/cqlengine/upgrade_guide.rst

 ========================

-This is an overview of things that changed as the cqlengine project was merged into cassandra-driver.
+This is an overview of things that changed as the cqlengine project was merged into scylla-driver.
 While efforts were taken to preserve the API and most functionality exactly, conversion to this package will still require certain minimal updates (namely, imports).

 **THERE IS ONE FUNCTIONAL CHANGE**, described in the first section below.